 Valiera frowned.
 “Very well.
 We remain here.
 We fight.
 We survive.”

 I liked the sound of that, so I snapped up some fire and stood with the two, ready to take down our foes.
-Fortunately, the orcs had enough fighting for one night.
-By the time we readied ourselves for another attack, the Kirin Tor reinforcements were already driving back the enemies.
+Fortunately, the Yunai had enough fighting for one night.
+By the time we readied ourselves for another attack, the reinforcements from Starfall Garrison were already driving back the enemies.

 “We made it,” I said, finally relaxing.
 “We won.”

-“Thank the Light,” Iliera said, looking over at me.
+“Thank the Luminary One,” Iliera said, looking over at me.
 “Now, who might you be?”

 “Sionis,” I said.
 “Sionis Sepher.”

-“I am Iliera Starfall of Embaari, paladin of the Light.”
+“I am Iliera of Ember’s Light and champion of Starfall.”

-I had to admit, hearing that name again, after all those years… my curiosity and my confusion must have bleed through the moment, because Iliera made a strange face.
+I had to admit, it was in that moment, hearing that name again after all those years… my curiosity and my confusion must have bleed through the moment, because Iliera made a strange face.
 “Did I offend?” she asked.
 “I apologize.
 I do not know of your people.”

 “No, it’s not that,” I replied.
 “I just… actually…”